Beliavsky/Fortran-code-on-GitHub/README.md

 [sparse-fortran](https://github.com/scivision/sparse-fortran): sparse array examples using MUMPS, Scalapack, BLACS, PARDISO with CMake and Meson, from SciVision

-[tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox Right now, it is not easy to use It also includes two slightly customized libraries or doing fast local solvers in eigenvalue and dynamical problems.
+[tt-fort](https://github.com/oseledets/tt-fort): Fortran computing core of the TT-Toolbox.
+It also includes two slightly customized libraries for doing fast local solvers in eigenvalue and dynamical problems.

 ## Materials Science
 [Hard-fit-by-minimization](https://github.com/LaszloSToth/Hard-fit-by-minimization): efficient program to fit a stress-strain curve by the empirical function derived from crystal plasticity, by LaszloSToth